HaschekSolutions/0xf.at/README.md

 3. Edit your level and test it on your site

 You can make a pull request if you want your level on the official 0xf.at site.

+## Easy development

+0xf supports development using the PHP-integrated webserver.
+So you can just download the code and from the main directory run `php -S localhost:8080` and point your browser to http://localhost:8080

 # Trivia
 - The site was originally created to be used by computer science teachers only.
 The creator Christian Haschek [stated in his blog](http://blog.haschek.at/post/f7e62) that hackits are the first thing he teaches new classes to spark flames for computer science and security.